ehealthsuisse/EPR-by-example/files/SSOLogout.md

 ## Transport Protocol

-*TODO*
+The *LogoutRequest* may be send by primary systems to the IdP using one of the following bindings:
+- SAML 2.0 HTTP POST binding via the frontchannel (involving the browser).
+- SAML 2.0 SOAP binding via the backchannel.

 ## Audit Log

 Primary systems shall protocol the transaction in their logs to ensure tracability.
-No further are requirements defined in the ordinances of the Swiss EPR.
+No further requirements are defined in the ordinances of the Swiss EPR.

 ## Security Requirements

-*TODO*
+Communication via the SOAP backchannel shall be secured with TLS and mutual authentication, using client and server certificate validation.
+The certificates used, shall be exchanged during the client registration process.

+Communication via the frontchannel (involving the browser) shall be secured with HTTPS and and mutual authentication, using server certificate validation.

 # Test Opportunity